 The HAP for a family in shared housing is the lower of the payment standard minus the TTP or the gross rent minus the TTP.

-The utility allowance for an assisted family living in shared housing is the lower of the utility allowance for the family unit size (voucher size) or the prorata share of the utility allowance for the shared housing unit.
+The utility allowance for an assisted family living in shared housing is the pro rata share of the utility allowance for the shared housing unit.